aidin36/tocc-photo-importer/README.md

 tocc-photo-importer
 ===================

-A bash script to easily import photos into Tocc.
+A bash script that helps you easily import photos into Tocc.

 Tocc is here: